tomatsue/active-directory-python-webapp-graphapi/README.md

 When the app runs on Azure VM, you can use MSI and Key Vault, instead of putting credentials in your code.

 1. Run the commands below.
+(Same thing can be done also in Azure Portal.)
 ```PowerShell
 $ResourceGroupName = "ResourceGroupName"
 $VmName = "VmName"